jfrancis71/pygen/README.md

 digit_recognizer = DigitRecognizer()
 ```
-The use of layer_categorical.Categorical() in the first approach is purely for convenience, either can be passed into a LayerTrainer.
+The use of layer_categorical.Categorical() in the first approach is purely for convenience.
 It is your personal preference as to which to use.

 Take special care when using Layers in spatial tensors, i.e. tensors of form BxYxXxC.
 Layers, as in Tensorflow interpret the last tensor component as the parameters of the distribution.
 This is fine for a layer such as BxC and will work the same way in both frameworks.
 But note the Tensorflow format for spatial layers is BxYxXxC where layers would interpret the C components as the parameters of a probability distribution with batch shape BxYxX.
 Whereas the PyTorch format is BxCxYxX which you will probably want to permute to BxYxXxC.
 If you leave it as BxCxYxX then X will be treated as the distribution parameters with batch shape BxCxY which is probably not what you want.

-## Trainers

-There are two trainers: train.DistributionTrainer, train.LayerTrainer

-They both expect a dataset of tuples.
-The DistributionTrainer optimizes the distribution where the 1st element is the target.
-The LayerTrainer assumes the 1st element is the variable to be condition on (eg the image in the case of the MNIST dataset) and the 2nd element is the target distribution (eg the label in the case of the MNIST dataset).

 ## Installation and Setup